soniarez/soniarez/README.md

 # Hello there!
-I´m Sonia Reyes 👋
+I'm Sonia Reyes 👋
 ## About me 👩‍💻
 I have always been passionate about building things with my hands and mind.
 I love the process of connecting the dots between the things you envision and working towards the final product.